 Possibilities: Yoenis Céspedes, Dominic Smith, Jarrett Parker, Ryan Cordell

-Despite months’ worth of rumors connecting the Mets to Starling Marte, Mookie Betts and others, the Mets appear set to enter this season with a familiar outfield: Davis, Nimmo and Conforto, from left to right.
-The team acquired Marisnick as a defensive-minded option to accompany Nimmo in center, and Smith is still around to back up left.
+Despite months’ worth of rumors connecting the Mets to Starling Marte, Mookie Betts and others, the Mets reported to camp with a familiar outfield: Davis, Nimmo and Conforto, from left to right.
+The team acquired Marisnick as a defensive-minded option to accompany Nimmo in center, and Smith is still around to back up in left.
+He’s likely to make the club.
 The wild card here is Céspedes, whose renegotiated contract eliminated a potential barrier to playing time.
-Until the Mets report to Spring Training, they won’t have a great idea of how much -- if anything -- Céspedes can provide after losing more than a season and a half to injuries.
+Limited in the opening days of camp, Céspedes refused to discuss his status.
+His future remains murky.

 While no one is saying so explicitly, the Mets seem committed to giving Porcello and Wacha every chance to win rotation jobs, putting Matz at risk of being the odd man out.
-Seth Lugo also badly wants to start, but there isn’t a clear path for him to do so barring multiple injuries in front of him.
-The Mets will call this an open competition.
+Expect some intrigue here, in what figures to be the Mets’ most hotly contested spring battle.

 Locks: Edwin Díaz, Seth Lugo, Dellin Betances, Jeurys Familia, Justin Wilson, Brad Brach

-Possibilities: Steven Matz, Michael Wacha, Robert Gsellman, Chasen Shreve, Paul Sewald, Tyler Bashlor, Daniel Zamora, Stephen Nogosek, Matt Blackham
+Possibilities: Steven Matz, Michael Wacha, Robert Gsellman, Chasen Shreve, Paul Sewald, Tyler Bashlor, Daniel Zamora, Stephen Nogosek, Stephen Gonsalves, Matt Blackham, Nick Rumbelow

 Although team officials have indicated they want Díaz to close, Lugo is a decent bet to steal some saves from him -- at least early in the season.
-The Mets hope both Díaz and Familia can rebound, knowing a significant portion of the team’s success may depend on it; outside of Betances, this is largely the same group that ranked 25th in the Majors in bullpen ERA last season.
-If Wacha and Porcello are in the rotation, Matz would become the most likely starting pitcher to shift to the bullpen.
-But a single injury could change that plan, and Matz could certainly force his way into the rotation with a strong spring.
+The Mets hope both Díaz and Familia can rebound, knowing a significant portion of the team’s success depends on it; outside of Betances, this is largely the same group that ranked 25th in the Majors in bullpen ERA last season.
+The main uncertainty here is which starting pitcher -- Matz or Wacha, most likely -- will wind up in the bullpen.

 Anthony DiComo has covered the Mets for MLB.com since 2007.
 Follow him on Twitter @AnthonyDiComo, Instagram and Facebook.